matthewbrake/ocr-bill-v3/GUIDE/04-AI-Integration.md

 -   Analyze the bill image, even if it's low quality.
 -   Return the output *only* as a raw JSON object, with no extra text.
 -   Estimate values from charts if exact numbers aren't available.
--   Provide a confidence score for each extracted piece of data, including individual points in charts.
+-   Provide a confidence score for each extracted piece of data.
+This is a key instruction, as these scores are used by the frontend to highlight potentially incorrect data for the user to review and correct.

 ### `RESPONSE_JSON_SCHEMA`